dotnet/SqlClient/CONTRIBUTING.md

 ## File Headers

-The following file header is the used for Microsoft.Data.SqlClient.
+The following file header is used for Microsoft.Data.SqlClient.
 Please use it for new files.

 ```csharp
 // Licensed to the .NET Foundation under one or more agreements.